 Edith died on 5 May 1924 at 6 Green Street, Cambridge, age 50 years, the wife of William Mynott, sewing machine agent.
 The cause of death is given as chronic nephritis and uraemia.

-Claude Mynott was born 17 August 1914 in Castle Camps, Cambridgeshire, the son of William and Edith Mynott.
+Claud Mynott was born on 17 August 1914 in Castle Camps, Cambridgeshire, the son of William and Edith Mynott.
 He had eight siblings, of whom two, Doris and William Thomas, are buried in this grave.